 This collection preserves the history of the Jewish communities in Maine by collecting material produced or collected by organizations and individuals.
 The collection includes material from youth groups, such as Macabee Club, a Jewish high school group in Portland.

-Lesbian, Gay, Bisexual, and Transgender Collection, Jean Byers Sampson Center for Diversity in Maine
+Lesbian, Gay, Bisexual, Transgender, Queer+ Collection, Jean Byers Sampson Center for Diversity in Maine

 This collection preserves the history of the LGBT communities in Maine by collecting material produced by organizations and individuals.
 This collection also contains a book collection, is rich in both archival and personal papers, and contains a collection of photographs documenting the LGBT activism in the 1990s.